Lana, Guardian Angel

 “It’s impossible, isn’t?
 For a demon to attack through a viewer pool?”
 Serafim jolted, leaping from the corner.
 As Erela stared at him, she could see the anger burning on his face.

 “What would attacking Lana accomplish?”
-Erela asked, as she quickly shifted her gaze to Sariel.
+Erela asked as she quickly flickered her sight to Sariel.

 Erela could see the sorrowful expression on the blond angels face.
 Even through Sariel’s sadness, her form still glowed with a guardian angel’s light.